SURFnet/sp-dashboard/README.md

-If Devconf is provisioned and up and running then you can start the command line in the container with `./start-dev-env.sh spdashboard:/home/bas/Projects/surf/sp-dashboard` in the `OpenConext-devconf/core` directory.
+If Devconf is provisioned and up and running then you can start the command line in the container with `./start-dev-env.sh spdashboard:/path/to/your/sp-dashboard --profile dashboard` in the `OpenConext-devconf/core` directory.

 Then run the following commands to install the PHP and JS dependencies: